DevExpress/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/focusedColumnIndex.md

 The index of the column that contains the focused data cell.
 This is taken from the [columns](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/columns '{basewidgetpath}/Configuration/columns/') array.

 ---
-[Command columns](/concepts/05%20Widgets/DataGrid/15%20Columns/10%20Column%20Types/4%20Command%20Columns/00%20Command%20Columns.md '/Documentation/Guide/Widgets/{WidgetName}/Columns/Column_Types/Command_Columns/') and [band columns](/api-reference/_hidden/GridBaseColumn/isBand.md '{basewidgetpath}/Configuration/columns/#isBand') cannot be focused, but banded columns can.
+[Band columns](/api-reference/_hidden/GridBaseColumn/isBand.md '{basewidgetpath}/Configuration/columns/#isBand') cannot be focused, but banded columns can.

 The default index, *-1*, means that no column is focused.